agxmbedi/What_I_am_learning_these_days/README.md

 and alongside following the harkirat course.

 ## DEC 31,2024 :
-right now i am woklring as a data analyst so most of my work includes MS Power BI, Azure and Excel. beside that I am Leanring Python,ML and NLP concepts.
+-> Right now i am working as a data analyst so most of my work includes MS Power BI, Azure and Excel.
+Beside that I am Learning Python,ML and NLP concepts.